maxcutler/wp-xmlrpc-modernization/readme.txt

 * wp.deleteUser - delete a specfic user
 * wp.getUser - get information about a specific user
 * wp.getUsers - retrieve a list of users
+* wp.getUserInfo - get information about the requesting user
+* wp.newPost - create a new post (of any post type)
+* wp.editPost - edit a post (of any post type)
+* wp.deletePost - delete a post (of any post type)
-* wp.getPost  - get a specific post (from any post type)
+* wp.getPost  - get a specific post (of any post type)
 * wp.getPosts  - get a list of posts
 * wp.getPostType - get information about a specific post type
 * wp.getPostTypes - get a list of registered post types